Virgil Exner: Forward Look design program

 When Exner joined Chrysler, the company's vehicles were being fashioned by engineers instead of designers, and so were considered outmoded, unstylish designs.

 After seeing the Lockheed P-38 Lightning-inspired tailfins on the 1948 Cadillac, Exner adopted fins as a central element of his vehicle designs.
 He believed in the aerodynamic benefits of the fins, and even used wind tunnel testing at the University of Michigan—but he also liked their visual effects on the car.
 Exner lowered the roofline and made the cars sleeker, smoother, and more aggressive looking.
 In 1955, Chrysler introduced "The New 100-Million Dollar Look".
 With a long hood and short deck, the wedgelike designs of the Chrysler 300 letter series and revised 1957 models suddenly brought the company to the forefront of design, with Ford and General Motors quickly working to catch up.
-The hardtop versions of the 1957 models also featured compound curved glass, the first to be used in a production car.
+The 1957 Imperial also featured compound curved glass, the first to be used in a production car.
 The 1957 Plymouths were advertised with the slogan, "Suddenly, it's 1960!"
 In June of that year, Exner and his team were awarded a Gold Medal Award by the Industrial Designers Institute (IDI).
 In 1958, Chrysler's Forward Look was the sponsor of the groundbreaking An Evening with Fred Astaire TV special.